Atrial Fibrillation Association: Activity

 Heart Rhythm Week - in collaboration with Arrhythmia Alliance.
 Held annually during the first week of June this event involves extensive activities with individuals, groups, medical centres and celebrities focused on raising awareness and greater understanding of AF.

-Sign Against Stroke - Patient organisations from twenty countries produced the Global Atrial Fibrillation Charter.
-Launched at the World Heart Federation, World Congress of Cardiology Scientific Sessions in Dubai on 18 April 2012.
-The aim of the charter is to turn the world's attention to atrial fibrillation and AF-related stroke.
+Sign Against Stroke - patient organisations from twenty countries produced the Global Atrial Fibrillation Charter.
+Launched 2012, the aim of the charter is to turn the world's attention to atrial fibrillation and AF-related stroke.